pratyushjain122/employee_dbms/README.md

 1. Add Employee's Records: This is a function made to add the employee details.
 2. List Employee's Records: This will display the various records in the database.
-3. modify Employee's Records: This can be used to modify employee's record.
+3. Modify Employee's Records: This can be used to modify employee's record.
 4. Delete Employee's Records: This deletes the record for the employee.
 5. Reurn to main menu: This is return the program to the Login page.